atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 .. image:: img/panel-stations.png
    :align: center

-**Forecast caption**: Map legend.
-Display of the dates corresponding to the different boxes of the circular bands, as well as the color bar.
+**Forecast caption**: Display of the dates corresponding to the different boxes of the circular bands, as well as the color bar.

 .. image:: img/panel-caption.png
    :align: center